For patients after a stroke, practicing balance exercises can improve gait (manner of walking), coordination, and stability.

 9. Toe Raises

-Coordination in the feet is critical for improving your balance after stroke, and this exercise will help.
+Coordination in your lower body is critical for improving your balance after stroke, and this exercise will help.

-Start standing while using a chair or countertop to help keep you balanced.
-Slowly lift your toes up and lean back on your heels.
+Stand with your feet about hip-width apart while using a chair or countertop to maintain your balance.
+Slowly lift your toes up as you lean back on your heels.
 Hold for a few seconds and then repeat 20 times.